Alabama has some great late summer mackerel fishing.

-There’s a set of accepted behavior when fishing on the pier, but regulars to the pier will help a newcomer to the mackerel fishing game learn the techniques and the ways to fish from the pier.
+There’s a set of accepted behaviour when fishing on the pier, but regulars to the pier will help a newcomer to the mackerel fishing game learn the techniques and the ways to fish from the pier.

 What to Use to Catch Them

 Both Spanish and king mackerel are fish eaters.
 They spend their time looking for smaller fish which they can chase down and gobble.

 Live bait is the best choice in most situations.
 Live or frozen cigar minnows or Spanish sardines (these are sold at all coast area bait and tackle shops) are deadly on macks of both kinds.